theREALevan/cs5643_impl1/PA1/PA1.md

 * Left mouse button down (in edit mode): Adds/Removes pin on the vertex that is closest to the cursor position.
 * Left mouse button down *and drag* (in simulation mode): Creates a spring force along the mouse drag direction with magnitude proportional to the amount of mouse drag that is exerted on the single vertex closest to the cursor position when the left mouse button pressed.
 Only one spring force is active at a time, i.e. the previous force is removed when a new force is created on an arbitrary vertex.

-Now go ahead and make the gingerman move!
+Now go ahead and make the gingerbread man move!

 ## Compute the deformation gradient $\mathbf{F}$
 The first step is simple: Use the formula from class to compute the deformation gradient.
 You are already provided with a vector **x** that contains the vertex positions, and a vector of triangles (finite elements) where each entry is a tuple containing the indices of the three vertices composing a face.
 Simply write two functions: one computes the $\mathbf{D}$ (or $\mathbf{D}_0$, when called for the initial state) of each element, and the other computes $\mathbf{F}$ using the formula from class.
 Note that everything is in 2D, as what has been illustrated in class.